oracle/cloudtestdrive/DataScience/lab200/lab.md

   model.fit(x=x_train, y=y_train, epochs=10)
   ```

   Notice that the input for the model training are the training images (`x_train`) and the training labels (`y_train`).
-We have chosen 10 epochs.
-This means the neural network would run through the entire data 10 times.
-In addition there are a number of other parameters that we will not go into here.
+We have chosen `10 epochs`.
+This means the neural network would run through the entire data 10 times. `loss` specifies the loss or also called objective function.
+It calculates how far off the neural networks predictions are.
+The results are used from the backpropagation to adjust the weights in order to minimize the loss. `optimizer` is a function used to minimize the cost or the loss.
+To do so we need to adjust the waits in the fordward and the backpropagation.
+The optimizer is the function that would be used in that process. `metric` is a function that is used to judge the performance of the model.
+You can specify one or more metrics.
+It is similar to the loss function but the result is not used when training the model.
+You could use as a metric any of the loss functions available in Keras.

   If you installed your Notebook on shape `VM.Standard.E2.2`, the training process will take about 2 minutes.